Salve Regina University: Rankings

 For its 2023 edition, the Princeton Review selected the university as one of America’s ‘Best Colleges’.
 In its 2024 edition, U.S news & World Report ranked the university 27th in the Regional Universities (North) Category.
 In 2022, the Times Higher Education World University Rankings ranked Salve in the top 401st – 500th category of U.S. colleges.
 In 2022 both Architectural Digest and Conde Nast Traveler ranked the university as having one of the most beautiful college campuses in America.
 In 2018 Money magazine ranked the university as being one of the Most Transformative Colleges in the United States.

 Academics

 The university offers associate, bachelor's, master's and doctoral degrees in a variety of majors.
 The university has three PhD programs; in international relations, the humanities, and behavior analysis.
 The university also offers the Doctor of Nursing Practice (DNP).
-All degree programs offered by the university are accredited by the New England Association of Schools and Colleges with additional accreditation from other bodies for professional programs such as business studies, visual arts, counseling, education, nursing, and social work.
+The university is accredited by the New England Commission of Higher Education (NECHE) with professional accreditation for programs such as business studies, visual arts, counseling, education, nursing, and social work.

 According to the university, in the three years prior to 2016, it received an average of 5,000 yearly applications, of which 3,000 students were admitted from 35 US states and 20 other countries.
 Salve Regina is known for its selective nursing program, but it offers more than 40 majors.
 There are also a number of study abroad programs.

-Financial aid is offered through a variety of grants, scholarships, loans and part-time work-study employment.
-Some of the programs are funded by outside bodies and others funded by the university itself.
-The university also participates in the Post-9/11 GI Bill Yellow Ribbon Program to provide educational funding for veterans and their families.